 The world may be on fire, but you don’t have to breathe it in.

 The world is, quite literally, on fire.
 The wildfires of the American West are precursors to more fires each and every year.
 We must face that new normal.
-And even though we’ve made some strides to curb air pollution, C02 emissions still threaten our future.
+And even though we’ve made some strides to curb air pollution, carbon dioxide emissions still threaten our future.
 This type of blanketing intruder can be difficult to avoid, but your car’s interior can be a sanctuary from the fumes thanks to your cabin air filter.

 While your car’s engine-feeding air filter screens the air entering the combustion cycle, a vehicle’s cabin air filter strains the air you breathe inside your ride.
 Think of cabin air filters as gas masks, keeping the pollution, smoke, and that bro-dozer’s disgusting coal-rolling out of your lungs and out of the hospital for acute asthma, bronchitis, and other respiratory diseases.